Waze, Hiran seen meeting on the day Scorpio was `stolen' | Law-Order

-CCTV footage shows that suspended police officer Sachin Waze and deceased businessman Mansukh Hiran had met on February 17, the day a Scorpio in Hiran's possession was `stolen', an official of the Maharashtra ATS said on Friday.
+CCTV footage shows that suspended police officer Sachin Waze and businessman Mansukh Hiran had met the day a Scorpio in Hiran's possession was `stolen', an official of the Maharashtra ATS claimed on Friday.

 The same Scorpio was found with gelatin sticks inside near industrialist Mukesh Ambani's house on February 25.

+In a related development, two senior officials of the National Investigation Agency, which is probing the case related to the explosives-laden SUV, met the Mumbai police commissioner.

+A team from Pune's forensic science laboratory also arrived in Mumbai in connection with the probe, police said.

-The Anti-Terrorism Squad, which is probing Hiran's suspicious death, has recovered CCTV footage of a spot near Chhhatrapti Shivaji Maharaj Terminus (CSMT) in south Mumbai which showed Waze and Hiran sitting in a Mercedes, the official said.
+As per an official of the Anti-Terrorism Squad, which is probing Hiran's suspicious death, CCTV footage near the Chhhatrapati Shivaji Maharaj Terminus (CSMT) in south Mumbai showed Hiran and Waze sitting in a Mercedes car for about 10 minutes on February 17.

-Incidentally, the NIA, which is probing the recovery of the explosives-laden SUV, seized the same Mercedes car, allegedly being used by Waze, after arresting him.

-The CCTV footage showed that Hiran and Waze were in the car for about 10 minutes.
+The NIA later seized this same Mercedes after arresting Waze, he said.

 Hiran had claimed that on February 17 while he was heading for south Mumbai from his house in Thane, the steering of the Scorpio jammed, so he left it on Mulund-Airoli road and proceeded in a cab.
 Next day he found the SUV was missing, he said.

-The CCTV footage showed Waze leaving in Mercedes from police commissioner's office.
-Hiran is seen walking towards the car when it is parked outside CSMT.

-Both sit inside and ten minutes later Hiran steps out and walks away while Waze drives back to the commissioner's office.

-The ATS suspects that Hiran handed over the keys of Scorpio to Waze during this meeting, sources said.
+The ATS suspects that Hiran handed over the keys of Scorpio to Waze, sources said.

 On February 25, the Scorpio was found parked near Ambani's residence `Antilia' with gelatin sticks and a threat letter.